FRRouting/frr/doc/user/bgp.rst

 .. option:: -l, --listenon

-   Specify a specific IP address for bgpd to listen on, rather than its default of INADDR_ANY / IN6ADDR_ANY.
+   Specify a specific IP address for bgpd to listen on, rather than its default of ``0.0.0.0`` / ``::``.
 This can be useful to constrain bgpd to an internal address, or to run multiple bgpd processes on one host.

 .. _bgp-basic-concepts: